THE BLUEPLANET BE3 ELECTRIC

 The design team wanted this car to be as self-supporting as possible.
 Thus, the car had to have an integral mechanism to change batteries, and logically, the batteries would have to be one large cartridge.
 He designed and tested a fast pneumatic loading system based on two cylinders, one at each end of the vehicle.
 Later cars featured the same cartridge, but a flat electrically powered servo at each end of the vehicle.
 This system was successfully fitted into a road car, with cartridge exchange speeds of around a minute - faster than filling up with petrol.

 The 'Blueplanet Ecostar' electric streamliner with built in battery cartridge refueling system.
 This is a model of the original concept from 2006.
-The 2015 car is now much lower and longer.
+The proposed future (from 2018) car is now much lower and longer.

 That is the concept behind the latest all green 'Eco' electric world challenger, a further development of two original LSR concept racing cars from 1993/5 and 1996/7 featuring battery cartridge exchange as a means of refueling the car after each flying mile run: the BE1 and BE2.
 The inventor was granted a patent for his original system and we are keeping the latest improvements a secret, to be able to apply for additional patent protection should funds be secured for this valuable social research.
 The BE2 is one of the most beautiful land speed record car to date, which the BE3 team hope to surpass with their latest curves.